HOW TO SPEND 2 DAYS IN MELBOURNE

 Melbourne is the capital of the state of Victoria in Australia with a population of approximately 4.8 million.
 I have lived in Melbourne my whole life and each time I return from traveling I’m reminded how much there is to love.

 As I live six kilometers from the Melbourne City Center (CBD) and it’s my go-to place for shopping, gardens, the arts, museums, dinner, and drinks.
 Melbourne was voted to the most liveable city for seven years and there is a lot to do in Melbourne for visitors, too.
-So, this post for anyone who is wondering what to do in Melbourne and how to spend two days in Melbourne.
+So, this post for anyone who is wondering what to do in Melbourne.

 Melbourne Travel Information